Dalibor-P/blender/README.md

 ## Usage

-1. Clone this repository locally
+1. Clone or download this repository or your selected `.xml` theme file locally.
 2. Open Blender's settings and theme installation dialog: `Edit → Preferences → Themes → Install`.
 3. Browse to where you cloned Catppuccin and install the `.xml` file of your selected flavor and accent.
 4. This copies the theme into `./scripts/presets/interface_theme/` subdirectory of your Blender [configuration directory](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html).
 You may now select it from the drop down menu.